jbialobr/GitExtensionsDoc/source/getting_started.rst

 is ```Git Extensions``` from which a further(cascaded) menu can be opened.
 This settings page identifies what items will appear on that cascaded menu.

-Note that what is displayed also depends on what item is being right-clicked in Windows Explorer; a file or a folder(and whether the folder is a Git repository or not).
+.. note:: what is displayed also depends on what item is being right-clicked in Windows Explorer; a file or a folder(and whether the folder is a Git repository or not).

 Advanced
 ^^^^^^^^

 Plugins
 ^^^^^^^